Brazil's top prosecutor says Bolsonaro tried to overthrow democracy, as trial's final phase opens

 Bolsonaro is under house arrest and was not present at the court on Tuesday.
 His lawyer Celso Vilardi told journalists that was because of Bolsonaro’s ill health.

+“I'm following (the trial)," Bolsonaro said in video footage shared on social media, where he appears pacing up and down at his property in Brasilia.

-The trial's verdict and sentencing phase started about 9 a.m. local time Tuesday, and the court panel has scheduled sessions on five days through Sept.
+The trial's verdict and sentencing phase started about 9 a.m. local time Tuesday.
+After a two-hour break, the afternoon session started just after 2 p.m.
+The court panel has scheduled sessions on five days through Sept.
 12 to decide whether Bolsonaro is guilty.

 Bolsonaro is already banned from elections